vishnupyt/vishnupyt/README.md

 ---

 ### 🚀 About Me
-I'm a passionate **Data Scientist** and **Python Developer** with a love for solving real-world problems using data-driven solutions.
+I'm a passionate **Data Scientist** with a love for solving real-world problems using data-driven solutions.
 I enjoy working on machine learning, data visualization, and open-source projects.
 When I'm not coding, you can find me exploring new datasets or contributing to the tech community.

 ---